GoogleCloudPlatform/qwiklabs-training-content/labs/GCPFUND-CloudLauncher/instructions/en.md

 ## Congratulations!

-In this lab you deployed a LAMP stack to a Compute Engine instance.
+In this lab, you deployed a LAMP stack to a Compute Engine instance.

 ![[/fragments/endqwiklab]]